berzniz/now-logs/README.md

 ### Is this open source?

 Yes.
-Check out the code of now-logs on GitHub and contribute: https://github.com/berzniz/now-logs
+Check out the code of [now-logs on GitHub](https://github.com/berzniz/now-logs) and contribute.

+### How does it work?
+*now-logs* uses websockets to stream all output of your server to the *now-logs-server* hosted at [logs.now.sh](https://logs.now.sh).
+The server then streams the logs to connected *now-logs* clients.

+While it is not required, you may host your own private *now-logs-server*.
+Learn more on the [now-logs-server GitHub page](https://github.com/berzniz/now-logs-server).

 ### Is this affiliated or endorsed by zeit.co?